Tell us about your studio setup.

 Getting a text/email from a client saying that they're thrilled with the work we've done together.

 What's the biggest misconception about what you do?

-Amazing songs will grab someone's attention more than any equipment, clothing, marketing, or advertising will ever do.
+An amazing song will grab someone's attention and last longer than any instrument, piece of gear, clothing, marketing, or advertising will ever do.